 Upper School Humanities 2014faculty

-Mr. Selby is pleased to rejoin the Trinity faculty.
+Dr. Selby is pleased to rejoin the Trinity faculty.
 He served as a humanities teacher when Trinity had its first 8th grade class in 2007-8.
 Since that time, he has been pursuing graduate education, first earning an MA in Historical Theology from University of St. Michael’s College, part of the University of Toronto.
 Next, he began a PhD program at Baylor University focusing on early Christian theology.
-He should finish his dissertation this year, which is about Ambrose of Milan, a prominent 4th century pastor and theologian and his rhetorically powerful and theologically sophisticated arguments that the Holy Spirit is equal with the Father and the Son.
+In 2016 he complete his dissertation, which is about Ambrose of Milan, a prominent 4th century pastor and theologian and his rhetorically powerful and theologically sophisticated arguments that the Holy Spirit is equal with the Father and the Son.

-No stranger to classical education, Mr. Selby’s parents serve as teachers at Whitefield Academy in Kansas City, MO.
+No stranger to classical education, Dr. Selby’s parents serve as teachers at Whitefield Academy in Kansas City, MO.
 His father, James Selby, authored the pre-rhetoric curriculum used at Trinity from 5th through 10th grade, the progymnasmata.
 His wonderful wife, Malea, also taught literature and writing to 5th and 6th grade students at Trinity from 2005-8.
-He is thrilled that his sons, James and Luke, attend grammar school at Trinity.
+He is thrilled that his children attend grammar school at Trinity.